Gideon D. Camden: Postwar

 Following the end of the disfranchisement of former Confederates in West Virginia in 1870, Camden successfully ran to represent Harrison County in the state Senate.
 He corresponded with delegates to the Confederate-dominated constitutional convention in 1872, but was not himself a delegate.
 In 1875, state legislators considered Camden for a U.S. Senate seat.
 By the time of his death, he was one of the wealthiest men in the state, having 60,000 acres of real estate, including lands with coal, oil and timber resources.

 Death and legacy

 Gideon Camden survived his son, CSA Major Gideon D. Camden, Jr. by a decade, and died at Hot Springs, Arkansas in 1891.
-His remains were returned to Clarksburg for interment at the Odd Fellows Cemetery.

 His grandson, Wilson Lee Camden (1870-1958), became a lawyer, handled Judge Camden's estate, and later donated his family's papers to the library of West Virginia University, which makes them publicly available.